Cross-Domain Multi-Task Learning for Sequential Sentence Classification in Research Papers: Related Work

 \subsection{Transfer Learning}

-The idea of transfer learning is to exploit knowledge from a source task in order to improve prediction accuracy in a target task.
+Transfer learning enables a target task to exploit knowledge from another source task to achieve a better prediction accuracy.
 The tasks can have training data from different domains and vary in their objectives.
 According to Ruder's taxonomy for transfer learning ~\citep{Ruder2019Neural}, we investigate inductive transfer learning in this study since the target training datasets are labelled.
 Inductive transfer learning can be further subdivided into multi-task learning, where tasks are learned simultaneously, and sequential transfer learning (also referred to as parameter initialisation), where tasks are learned sequentially.
-Since there are so many applications for transfer learning, we focus on the most relevant cases for sentence classification in scientific texts.
-For a more comprehensive overview on transfer learning in general and in NLP, we refer to \citet{Pan10} and \citet{Ruder2019Neural}.
+Since there are many applications for transfer learning, we focus on the most relevant cases to our work here.
+For a more comprehensive overview, we refer to \cite{Pan10,Ruder2019Neural,Weiss16TL}.

-\emph{Fine-tuning a pre-trained language model} such as BERT \citep{Devlin2018BERTPO}, Generative Pre-trained Transformer (GPT) \citep{Brown20}, or Universal Language Model Fine-tuning (ULMFiT) \citep{Ruder18} is a popular approach for sequential transfer learning in NLP.
-Here, the source task consists of learning a language model (or a variant of it, e.g. predict masked words in a sentence) using a large unlabelled text corpus.
-Then, the parameters of the model are fine-tuned with labelled data of the target task. \citet{edwards-etal-2020-go} evaluate the importance of domain-specific unlabelled data on pre-training word embeddings for text classification in the general domain (i.e. data such as news, phone conversations, magazines, etc.). \citet{Pruksachatkun20} improve these language models by \emph{intermediate task transfer learning} where a language model is fine-tuned on a data-rich intermediate task before fine-tuning on the final target task. \citet{park-caragea-2020-scientific} provide an empirical study on intermediate transfer learning from the general domain to scientific keyphrase identification.
+\emph{Fine-tuning a pre-trained language model} is a popular approach for sequential transfer learning in NLP~\cite{Brown20,Devlin2018BERTPO,He21,Ruder18}.
+Here, the source task involves learning a language model (or a variant of it) using a large unlabelled text corpus.
+Then, the model parameters are fine-tuned with labelled data of the target task. \citet{Pruksachatkun20} improve these language models by \emph{intermediate task transfer learning} where a language model is fine-tuned on a data-rich intermediate task before fine-tuning on the final target task. \citet{park-caragea-2020-scientific} provide an empirical study on intermediate transfer learning from the non-academic domain to scientific keyphrase identification.
 They show that SciBERT in combination with related tasks such as sequence tagging improves performance, while BERT or unrelated tasks degrade the performance.